 In collaboration with local partner organizations, Grandmother Project is currently working on several activities in the following countries:

-The “Engaging Grandmothers to promote girls’ development and success at school” started in April 2013 in the area of Velingara.
-Supported by the Nando Peretti Foundation, it will all for community work in 13 communities, including informal education sessions for girls, women and grandmothers and community inter-generational forums to discuss early pregnancy and early/forced marriage that continue to hinder girls’ right to education and opportunties in life.
+- Senegal The “Engaging Grandmothers to promote girls’ development and success at school in Senegal” started in April 2013 in the area of Velingara.
+Supported by the Nando Peretti Foundation, it will allow for community work in 13 communities, including informal education sessions for girls, women and grandmothers and community inter-generational forums to discuss early pregnancy and early/forced marriage that continue to hinder girls’ right to education and opportunties in life.